petmri/vascular_function/README.md

 ### Preparing the data

-<p align="justify">The data was saved in numpy format following the radiological orientation.
-Its original dimension is 256 x 240 x 120.
-Then the volume was undersampled using the bolus arrival information and cropped to fit into the dimensions 120 x 120 x 120 x 7.
-Since a region over the transverse sinus was used as the vascular function, it is important to make sure that the transverse sinus is preserved.
-Empirically, this cropping is performing removing equally, 25% of the original dimension of each side.
-And 14% of the original dimension at the bottom, and at the top 39% of the original dimension.
-After this step, the data was normalized using the min-max normalization.
-This data preparation is performed by our data generator, which is also provided.
-A shift operation is performed during the training for data augmentation.
+<p align="justify">The data starts saved in gzipped NIFTI format following the radiological orientation.
+The data we used has a variety of dimensions, ranging from 208x256x40x50 to 320x320x14x64.
+Using the following methods, your dimensions should not matter unless they are significantly different, in which case you may modify the resample dimensions.
+At runtime, the image and mask are first normalized using the min-max normalization.
+Next, the image and mask are resampled to fit into the dimensions 256 x 256 x 32 x 32.
+The data is then converted into a TFRecord for efficiency with the TensorFlow pipeline.
 </div>

 ### Inference

-To use the model you can load the weights provided [here](https://uofc-my.sharepoint.com/:u:/r/personal/wallace_souzaloos_ucalgary_ca/Documents/model_weight_vf/0307.h5?csf=1&web=1&e=PNq5jm) and run:
+To use the model you can load the weights provided [here](https://github.com/petmri/vascular_function/releases/download/v2.0.0/model_weight_huber1.h5) and run:

     python main_vif.py --mode inference --input_path /path/to/data/input_data.npy \
     --model_weight_path /path/to/model_weight/weight.h5  \
-    --save_output_path /path/to/folder/output/
+    --save_output_path /path/to/folder/output/ \

-A sample from the dataset can be download [here](https://uofc-my.sharepoint.com/:f:/g/personal/wallace_souzaloos_ucalgary_ca/Egus2uREswlOidCIwCf99wwBwED4lmWavcNNc370oSow6g?e=cs8lmH).
+    --save_image 1

 <p align="justify">The model will predict a vascular function and a 3D mask.
-Because the original data was undersampled, the predicted vascular function will only have the number of points that was undersampled.
-Please, use the 3D mask predicted over the original data to estimate a new vascular function.
-The pretrained model is using the following weight loss: 0.3 and 0.7.
-These weights were the ones in which the model achieved the best results.
+It will automatically resample and apply the mask to the target image's original dimension, as well as provide figures on the predicted ROI and resulting VF curve.
+The pretrained model is exclusively using temporal loss (Huber).
+While spatial loss was available, we found that using only temporal loss gave the best results.

 ### Training
-In order to train the model, please organize your data set by site, for example:
+In order to train the model, please organize your input dataset by site.
+For example:
 ```
 dataset
 ├── site1